-You can appeal the Commission's decision to the Common Council by filing a written request with the City Clerk by March 1st.
-I have also includes a copy of any appeal requirements you might be required to comply with.
+You can appeal the Commission's decision to the Common Council by filing a written request with the City Clerk by May 7th.
+I have also included a copy of any appeal requirements you might be required to comply with as well as a form that needs to be completed for a financial hardship exemption.
 The appropriate Common Council committee will hear your appeal at its next meeting.